mickfuzz/makecode-platformer-101/learningDimensions.md

 ## Design Practices

-These concepts are based on the computational thinking concepts of Brennan and Resnick.
-They also link to the adapted version of Resnick's creative design spiral.
+This adaptation of design-based concepts to game making is  inspired by the [computational thinking defintions of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).

 ### Goal Setting (decision to add a new mechanic, or change space in a fundamental way)
 The process of remxing a game Example activities which demonstrate this incude: